-When offering a performance-based model from day 1, as Persona.ly does, it’s inherently a low to non-risk campaign, since most fraud in the programmatic world is the generation of fake impressions by malicious publishers (which get paid for impressions and have no incentive to fake installs… yet 😀 ) which means the advertisers not only get all of the information they need, they’re also guaranteed essentially fraud-free user acquisition campaigns.
+When offering a performance-based model from day 1, as Persona.ly does, it’s inherently a low to a non-risk campaign, since most fraud in the programmatic world is the generation of fake impressions by malicious publishers (which get paid for impressions and have no incentive to fake installs… yet 😀 ) which means the advertisers not only get all of the information they need, they’re also guaranteed essentially fraud-free user acquisition campaigns.

 While this is great news for the advertises, performance-based DSPs aren’t as fortunate, since they need to fend for themselves and ensure they don’t spend on manufactured impressions.

 What Publisher Fraud Looks Like